Examples of HOA Committees and Their Responsibilities

 Learn how board members like you are communicating to residents and committees in our Communication Survey Results Report.

-Types of committees.Generally, associations create two types of committees: standing and ad hoc.
-Standing committees are permanent committees that meet regularly to handle ongoing tasks – for example, those mentioned in the previous paragraph.
-Ad hoc committees are short-term, temporary committees formed to handle specific tasks, like developing a new operating plan, amending the community association’s bylaws or solving an issue currently impacting the community and/or its residents.
+Types of committees.Generally, associations create two types of committees; standing and ad hoc.
+Standing committees are permanent committees that meet regularly to handle ongoing tasks.
+Ad hoc committees are short-term, temporary committees formed to handle specific tasks, like developing a new operating plan, amending the community association’s bylaws, or solving issues impacting the community and residents.

-Committee size.Committees can range in size from one individual up to whatever number of members the Board deems acceptable.
-But size does matter – like many types of groups, committees can become unwieldy and hard to manage if there are too many participants involved.
-Typically, HOA committees range in size from one to five members, depending on the task, and average somewhere right in the middle.
+Committee size.Committees can range from one individual to whatever number of members the board deems acceptable.
+But size does matter.
+Committees can become hard to manage if there are too many participants involved.
+Typically, HOA committees range from one to five members and average somewhere in the middle, depending on the task.

-Committee structure.How should your Board organize its committees?
-There is no set standard, but committees are most effective when they fit the needs of the association and community and are aligned to Board members’ strategic priorities.
-But no matter how they’re set up, every committee needs a mission, purpose, a strong leader, a sound agenda and a clear statement of goals and responsibilities.
-Want to know more?
-Read on…
+Committee structure.How should your board organize its committees?
+There is no set standard, but committees are most effective when they fit the needs of the association and community.
+And when they are aligned to board members’ strategic priorities.
+But no matter how they’re set up, every committee needs a mission, a strong leader, a sound plan and a clear statement of goals and responsibilities.

-Committee charter.Once your HOA Board forms a committee, it should create a committee charter – a written document that defines its duties and responsibilities – and those of its members.
-It also establishes the relationship between the Board and the committee and spells out the committee’s limitations – such as what expenses it can accrue and actions it can take.
-But it’s a good idea for the Board to not be overly restrictive – you don’t want to thwart your committee from achieving its goals.
-But it’s worth repeating that committees are primarily in place to provide Board members with additional perspective.
+Committee charter.Once your HOA board forms a committee, it should create a committee charter – a written document that defines its duties and responsibilities – and those of its members.
+The charter also establishes the relationship between the board and the committee.
+It spells out the committee’s limitations – such as what expenses it can accrue and which actions it can take.
+But it’s a good idea for the board not to be overly restrictive – you don’t want to thwart your committee from achieving its goals.
+But it’s worth repeating that committees are primarily in place to provide board members with additional perspective.

-There are many tasks and responsibilities that go into effective community management, but HOA Board members don’t have to go it alone.
-When committee members work in tandem with Board members to shoulder some of the duties, they help strengthen both the association and the community – and that’s a win-win for everyone.
-For more information about committees – and how they can help Board members perform more effectively – contact FirstService Residential.
+Many tasks and responsibilities go into effective community management, but HOA board members don’t have to go it alone.
+When committee members work in tandem with board members to shoulder some of the duties, they help strengthen the association and the community, which is a win-win for everyone.
+For more information about committees – and how they can help board members perform more effectively – contact FirstService Residential.